A Japan Heritage asset: Tambasasayama Dekansho Bushi–Hometown Memories Passed Down in Folk Song

 “A thousand trees in bloom, the shadow of the old castle sways in the moat.”

 There are a thousand cherry trees around the Sasayama castle moat and area.
-In spring the swaying reflection of the blossoms can be seen in the waters of the moat.
+In spring, the swaying reflection of the blossoms can be seen in the waters of the moat.

 Sasayama Castle Town District